 In connection with our Management Services Agreement, we entered into a supplemental put agreement with our Manager pursuant to which our Manager has the right to cause the Company to purchase the Allocation Interests then owned by our Manager upon termination of the management services agreement for a price to be determined in accordance with the supplemental put agreement.
 We record the supplemental put agreement at its fair value quarterly by recording any change in value through the income statement.
 The fair value of the supplemental put agreement is largely related to the value of the profit allocation that our Manager, as holder of Allocation Interests, will receive.
 The valuation of the supplemental put agreement requires the use of complex models, which require highly sensitive assumptions and estimates.
-The impact of over-estimating or under-estimating the value of the supplemental put agreement is subject to the volatility of our operations which may result in significant fluctuation in the value assigned to this supplemental put agreement.
+The impact of over-estimating or under-estimating the value of the supplemental put agreement could have a material effect on operating results.
+In addition, the value of the supplemental put agreement is subject to the volatility of our operations which may result in significant fluctuation in the value assigned to this supplemental put agreement.